bkoohi/code-engine/readme.md

 ## Lab 1- Deploy Hello World sample app
 The objective of this lab is to deploy a simple hello world http container app on-demand in code engine.
 In traditional container app deployment, there is a need to deploy an IKS or RedHat Kubernetes cluster to host a container app.
-Using code engine services in IBM Cloud, container app could run on demain upon access by users.
+Using code engine services in IBM Cloud, container app could run on demand upon application access request by users.

      Deploy a hello world container application in Code Engine servessless service in IBM Cloud.